 *Centro Cultural de Mexico’s Antología Poética: Artivismo

-*Four Feathers Press’s Anthology: Scenes of California, Vol. 2 – Poetry of Places
+*Four Feathers Press: Scenes of California, Vol. 2 – Poetry of Places, Sensual Southern California – Erotic Poetry, & Bards of Southern California – Top 30 Bards

-*Los Angeles Poet Society’s Online Anthology: Love Letters to 2022
+*Los Angeles Poet Society: Love Letters to 2020 and Reflesh

-*Rio Grande Valley International Poetry Festival’s Anthology: Boundless
+*Rio Grande Valley International Poetry Festival Anthology: Boundless 2023 AND 2024

 Diosa X has been a featured guest/reader for the following: